blpdelivery/brand/guidelines.md

 - flags of the United Kingdom of Great Britain and Northern Ireland (Union Jack)
   - all flags featuring the Union Jack
 - flags of the ~~United States of America~~
+- flags of other colonial states and territories

 [^1]: Learn more about BLP's use of strikethroughs [here](https://www.bermaguilocalpost.org/about/style-guide).